Will My Phone Work in Mexico? What to Know in 2025

 If you’re only visiting for a short trip, then your American SIM card will probably work just fine.

 If you do need a SIM card for Mexico, you’ll first want to make sure your cell phone is unlocked.
-And then you can purchase a prepaid Mexico SIM card from Amazon in advance of your trip.

 Conclusion: Will My Cell Phone Work in Mexico?